 Optimal Tacks in the SailTimer app with the Wind Instrument

-We provide a Wind Gauge app for Android, and the SailTimer API™ to provide NMEA 0183 data for viewing on other marine electronics.
-But the free SailTimer™ app gives better navigation information than even the most expensive GPS chartplotters.
+We provide a Wind Gauge app for Android, and the SailTimer API™ to display the wind data in other apps.
+The SailTimer Air Link™ can also send the wind data on NMEA wiring to marine electronics.
+But the free SailTimer™ tacking app gives better navigation information than even the most expensive GPS chartplotters.
 When using the Wind Instrument, as the wind changes, the SailTimer app updates your tacking results automatically.

 Here is a list of some of the unique features that you can get in the SailTimer tacking app, when using the SailTimer Wind Instrument.

-Although the wind speed and direction from the Wind Instrument can be displayed in other software, the SailTimer app is unique in using a speedometer to show the wind speed.
-Marine anemometers have traditionally just used numbers for the wind speed, but we think this is more interesting and easier to see quickly.
+Although the wind speed and direction from the Wind Instrument can be displayed in other software, on iOS the SailTimer app uses a speedometer gauge to show the wind speed.
+Marine wind gauges have traditionally just used numbers for the wind speed, but this may be easier to see at a glance.

-Note also the orange arrow on the dial around the outside of the Wind Speedometer, showing the wind direction.
+Also in the iOS version, note the orange arrow on the dial around the outside of the wind speedometer showing the wind direction.
 If you make the speedometer into a small icon to see more of the chart, the wind is then displayed as an arrow around the boat.

 You can also convert between True and Apparent wind direction and wind speed here, using the button in the upper right corner of the screen.

-When the Wind Speedometer is open, you can click on the Graph button to get the above display.
+When the Wind Speedometer is open, you can click on the Graph button to get the display below.
 This is an interesting way to review your sailing for the day, by comparing your boat speed with the wind speed.
 Both Apparent and True Wind Speed are shown on the graph.

 If you have ever noticed how the wind seems to calm as soon as you head downwind (even though your boat may still be going fast), this is easiy to see on the graph.
-In that case, the SailTimer app converts the Apparent Wind Speed to True (the same as the wind speed in the weather forecast, without accounting for the movement of the boat).
-So as the Apparent Wind Speed drops when you head with the wind, the blue line on the graph drops to the same level as the boat speed.
+As the Apparent Wind Speed drops when you move with the wind, the blue line on the graph drops.
 But the wind hasn’t actually slowed down, so True Wind Speed remains at the same level.

 You can easily share this record of your day’s sailing experiences from the app, by clicking Email in the upper right.
 You can even email it to yourself.

-Notice in the background that your boat location is shown with the GPS track.
+You can also see the graph with your boat location and GPS track in the background.
 You can save this by taking a screenshot (holding down the power button and Home button at the same time, until you hear the camera shutter sound).
 The screenshot is saved into the Photos app, and can be emailed from there.
-Or, if you want only the graph with no background image, use the Email button in the upper right.

-But the SailTimer app doesn’t just show your wind speed and direction, as traditional marine anemometers have done.
-It continually updates your tacking results as the wind changes.
-So as data arrives through the air from the SailTimer Wind Vane, the optimal tacks and Tacking Time to Destination (TTD ®) are updated automatically.
+Traditional anemometers show your wind speed and angle on a gauge, leaving you to make tactical decisions about your tacking route.
+But on both Android and iOS, the SailTimer app can calculate your optimal tacks (as shown above).
+As data arrives through the air from the SailTimer Wind Vane, the optimal tacks and Tacking Time to Destination (TTD ®) are updated automatically.